Whales everywhere are in crisis

 Studies have demonstrated conclusively that anytime a whale is struck by a boat, no matter how small the boat is, the whale suffers.
 The faster the vessel is travelling, the greater the trauma.

 Collisions between whales and ships first became an issue late in the 1800s when technology allowed ships to start reaching speeds above 13 knots (24 kmph).
 It wasn’t until the 1950s, with faster and larger ships — and the exponential increase in demand — that the problem was recognized, though little was done.

-Today it is a crisis; thousands of whales die every year.
+Today it is a crisis.
 Most fatal or serious whale injuries are caused by ships 20 metres and more in length and travelling at speeds of at least 14 knots.
 Studies have demonstrated conclusively that any collision at speeds over 10 knots are likely to kill, at 18 knots or above — routine speeds for even the largest ships at sea today reach as high as 25 knots –are certain to be lethal.
 Baleen whales are at greater risk of being struck by ships than other marine mammals because of their large body size and because they spend a lot of time at the surface, feeding and resting and seem largely oblivious to approaching vessels.